Bernard Iddings Bell: Challenge to Christianity's Decline

 Throughout his time in the Navy, Bell enjoyed informal meetings with both individuals and "small groups who were willing to sit around and talk about religion."
 And it was here that he was first confronted by the young men's overall passivity toward religion.
 He confessed that, like many clergy in the church, he had believed that "the great mass of the people...was to be regarded as without any religion at all."
 However, this proved not to be the case: The discovery I made, which came to me at once as a challenge and as an encouragement, was that most of the non-interest was due, not to deliberate disbelief or even to indifference, but rather to plain ignorance.
 They had, for the most part, scarcely any idea what the Christian religion was all about...It does not seem quite reasonable that four out of five of our young people should never have learned what Christianity, in its essence, really is.
 We seem to have been astonishingly inefficient in passing on the Faith.According to Bell, the essential truths of Christianity had been lost in a "mass of non-essential facts, alleged facts, and discarded 'facts' of a more or less religious flavor."
 Rather than possessing a useful religion which helped in hardship, theirs was a weak collection of Bible stories, moral lessons, unanswered doubts, and negative-to-neutral impressions of churchgoing.
 Understandably, these men had come to view religion as well intended, but otherwise useless to their faith.

 Bell worked out an explanation of the Christian religion to address directly their questions and anxieties.
 He sought to use as little theological terminology as possible, reasoning that people did not despise religion for religion's sake, but that they disliked hearing a jargon-rich language which they could not understand.
 Encouraged by the men's predominantly positive response, he later delivered it as a series of lectures in New England before being prompted again to set it down in book form under the title The Good News.
 It became the bedrock of Bell's ministry, and he dedicated the remainder of his life to training men and women in the basics of the Christian religion.

 Bard College

-At the age of 34, Bell became the youngest president of St. Stephen's College (now Bard College) in Annandale-on-Hudson, New York, where he would remain from 1919 to 1933.
+At the age of 34, Bell became the then youngest president of St. Stephen's College (now Bard College) in Annandale-on-Hudson, New York, where he would remain from 1919 to 1933.
 While there, he was made head of the philosophy department at Columbia University and honored with a Doctor of Letters.
 He published Beyond Agnosticism in 1929, which addressed common college-age doubts, with a dedication to his son, Bernard Lee, who was preparing for higher education.